vishalpadhariya/cf7-spam-filtering/README.md

 # CF7 Spam Filtering

+Requires at least: 6.0.0

+Tested up to: 6.5

+Stable tag: 1.0.0

+# Description

 Using this plugin you can prevent spam email submissions.

 ## Author